Home

 7.

 If you are top fitting within the window recess, you are likely to drill into a concrete or metal lintel.
 If the lintel above your window is concrete you will require a 5.5mm tungsten tipped hammer drill bit.
-This will be perfect for the red wall plugs supplied with your blinds.
+This will be perfect for red wall plugs supplied with some of our blinds (if not supplied with your blinds, these may need to be purchased separately).
 If the lintel is metal, you will require a 3mm (1/8”) High Speed Steel (HSS) Twist Drill bit.
 (You do not put your drill on a hammer setting when using this type of drill bit).
 Although there is no definitive rule, Concrete lintels were in widespread use up until the late 1960’s or 70’s, after that metal lintels became the norm.
 To be safe, make sure that you have both types of Drill Bit.

 The following are a list of links relate to each type of Blind.
 They are in PDF format to make them easy to read and use.
 Right-click on the link required and choose ‘Save link as’ or Save target as.